nus-cs2030s/2223-s2/docs/github.md

-# Linking Your PE Accounts to Your GitHub Accounts
+# Linking Your PE Account to Your GitHub Account

 ## Prerequisites

-1. You should already have your SoC Unix account, cluster access, and be able to `ssh` into one of the PE hosts.
-If you are not able to do this, please look at the guide on the [programming environments](environments.md)
+1. You should already have your SoC Unix account, cluster access, and SoC VPN set up, and be able to `ssh` into one of the PE hosts.
+If you are not able to do this, please look at the guide on [programming environments](environments.md)
-2. You should be comfortable with running basic UNIX commands.
-If you have not gone through the UNIX guide and get your hands dirty, please [look at the guide and play with the various basic Unix commands](unix-essentials.md).
+2. You should feel comfortable running basic UNIX commands.
+If you have not gone through the UNIX guide and get your hands dirty, please [look at the guide and play with the various basic Unix commands](unix/essentials.md).
 3. You should already have a GitHub account and can log into [GitHub.com](https://www.github.com).

 ## Purpose

 Your will be using `git` (indirectly) for retrieving skeleton code and submitting completed assignments.
-We will set up your accounts on PE hosts below so that `git` will be associated with your GitHub account.
+We will set up your accounts on a PE host below so that `git` will be associated with your GitHub account.
 This is a one-time setup.
 You don't have to do this for every assignment.

 ## 1. Setting up `.gitconfig`